iambaljeet/Covid19Tracker/README.md

 ![Tweet](	https://img.shields.io/twitter/url?url=https%3A%2F%2Fgithub.com%2Fiambaljeet%2FCovid19Tracker)
 ![Twitter Follow](https://img.shields.io/twitter/follow/yetanotherdev_?label=Follow&style=social)

-**Covid19Tracker** is an Android applciation 📱 used to track Covid 19 data.
+**Covid19Tracker** is an Android application 📱 used to track Covid-19 data.

 ***You can Install and test latest app from below 👇***

 - [APK](https://github.com/iambaljeet/Covid19Tracker/blob/master/apk/Covid19Tracker.apk)

 ## About
 .
-This application first conenct to API to get Data.
-It saves the data to Local DB and fetched it ans shows to UI everytime App is opened.
+This application first connect to API to get Data. than save it to Local DB to populate it to the UI.
 Also it synchronize the Data with Remote server.
-- This makes it offline capable.
+- Offline compatible.
 - Clean and Simple Material UI.
 - It supports dark theme too 🌗.